Secretary to the Government of Bangladesh: History and background

 The role of the secretary has evolved significantly since Bangladesh's independence in 1971.
 Initially shaped by the administrative traditions inherited from Pakistan and British India, the position has undergone various transformations, reflecting the changing political and administrative landscape of the country.
 Over the decades, secretaries have played instrumental roles in policy formulation, administration, and crisis management.

 In 1998, the government decided to keep 75% of posts of deputy secretary and 70% of posts of joint secretary for the BCS administration and the remaining posts for the officers of other cadres.

 Appointment and tenure

-The appointment of secretaries (including Senior Secretaries) is conducted by the chief adviser of Bangladesh, based on seniority and merit within the Bangladesh Civil Service.
+The appointment of secretaries (including Senior Secretaries) is conducted by the Prime Minister of Bangladesh, based on seniority and merit within the Bangladesh Civil Service.
 The tenure of a secretary varies, often influenced by the government's administrative needs and the individual's performance.